WEBclusive/cookiesdirective/README.md

 * `position` : Where to place the banner ('top' or 'bottom').
 Defaults to 'top'.
 * `redirect` : Whether to redirect after accepting cookies or attempt to run js directly.
 Defaults to true.
 * `displayTimeout` : The number of seconds to display the banner each time.
 Defaults to 9999.
 * `cssPosition` : Either 'fixed' or 'absolute'.
-Defaults to 'fixed'
+Defaults to 'fixed'.
+* `defaultChecked` : Boolean, whether the checkbox will be checked by default.

 __Texts:__
 * `policyUri` : The uri to point to for reading the policy.
 If not set no link will be printed.